nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - NUS timetable/lessons: Timetable
 - Personal Events: Personal

-Format: `add EVENT_TYPE EVENT_DESCRIPTION; [LINK/LOCATION]; DD/MM/YY; HH:MM AM/PM`
+Format: `add EVENT_TYPE; EVENT_DESCRIPTION; [LINK/LOCATION]; DD/MM/YY; HH:MM AM/PM`

 - `EVENT_TYPE` specify the type of event you want to add.
 These include "zoom", "timetable" and "personal".
 - `EVENT_DESCRIPTION` is the description or name of the event.
 - `LINK/LOCATION` is the website link or the location of the event.
 This is applicable and optional for zoom and timetable events respectively.
+This field should always be after the event description if used.
 - `DD/MM/YY` is the date associated with the event in the format `DD/MM/YY`.
 - `HH:MM AM/PM` is the time of the event.
 It can be written in 12 or 24 hour format.